fpsom/elixir-ml-biostats-hackathon/episode-01.md

 ~~~
 {: .language-python}

 Probably too many questions so let's analyze the code.
 In the first line of code we import the `load_boston()` function, which lies inside `datasets` subpackage, which in turn belongs to the `scikit-learn` main package.
 Apart from `scikit-learn` package, we also import [pandas](https://pandas.pydata.org/), which will be discussed in a bit.
 After that, we call the function and store its result to the `boston_houses` variable.
-The function returns an object of class `sklearn.utils.Bunch`; however we would prefer our data to be stored in a `DataFrame` object, that contains a bunch of functionalities.
-For this reason, we import `pandas` package as `pd`, meaning that whenever we want to return an attribute function of the package, we can call it by just typing `pd.function()` instead of `pandas.function()`.
+The function returns an object of class `sklearn.utils.Bunch`; however we would prefer our data to be stored in a `DataFrame` object, that contains a bunch of useful functionalities.
+For this reason, we import `pandas` package as `pd`, meaning that after the initial import, rather than writing `pandas.function(...)`, you can now write `pd.function(...)`. .
+Some people prefer this as it is quicker to type and results in shorter lines of code - especially for libraries with long names!
+You will frequently see Python code online using a Pandas function with `pd`, and it's because they've used this shortcut.
 Pandas is another widely used library in python that contains many useful functionalitites to handle `DataFrames`.
 In the last line we use the `Dataframe()` function of `pandas` package to transform our data into `DataFrame` format.
 Targets in this example are stored in `prices_df` object as well.
 The input data looks like this.

 ~~~
 print(boston_houses_df.head())